Aishwaryak1234/code-practice-platform/README.md

-# Code Practice Platform
+# Code Practice Platform 🚀

-A Next.js-based platform for practicing coding problems with voice assistance and AI-powered hints.
+A modern web application for practicing coding problems with AI-powered assistance and voice commands.
+Built with Next.js, TypeScript, and Tailwind CSS, this platform provides an interactive coding environment with real-time feedback and intelligent hints.

-## 🚀 Features
+## ✨ Key Features

-- Interactive coding environment with Monaco Editor
-- Voice command support for hands-free coding
+- **Interactive Coding Environment**: Write and test code in a modern IDE-like interface
+- **Voice Commands**: Control the platform hands-free using voice recognition
-- AI-powered hints using Gemini API
+- **AI-Powered Hints**: Get intelligent suggestions using Google's Gemini AI
-- Real-time code execution
-- Problem difficulty levels (Easy, Medium, Hard)
-- Test case validation
+- **Real-time Execution**: Test your code against multiple test cases instantly
+- **Problem Library**: Access a curated collection of coding problems with varying difficulty levels

 ## 🛠️ Tech Stack